SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 Saria is also very dismissive of affairs concerning her departure of the Arodraenix family, as she doesn't want to hold onto past affairs that no longer matter to her.

->*// K.M. edit //*
+> _// K.M. edit //_
->Saria used to be an upbeat and carefree person during the years before the fall of the Stalwryn Kingdom.
+> Saria used to be an upbeat and carefree person during the years before the fall of the Stalwryn Kingdom.
 However, throughout the thousands of years she has lived, she lost her carefree personality, and in its place, gained a more serious and jaded one.
 After seeing every calamity, and the tragedies that were wrought in its wake, she tries to uphold a positive outlook as she keeps moving forward in spite of them.
 >
->Since the conflict with the Stargazer, she seems to have regained a little bit of her carefree personality back, as she tries to partake in the small, daily-life activities that a person born in Nova Ciel would also partake, such as going out to restaurants and cafés, meeting up with friends, and indulging in her hobbies (of which cooking is the most prominent).
+> Since the conflict with the Stargazer, she seems to have regained a little bit of her carefree personality back, as she tries to partake in the small, daily-life activities that a person born in Nova Ciel would also partake, such as going out to restaurants and cafés, meeting up with friends, and indulging in her hobbies (of which cooking is the most prominent).

 ### Likes

 - Gourmet food
-	- She loves making and eating these foods, as some of her cooking skills were passed on by **Ren** during their stay in the Stalwryn Kingdom.
+  - She loves making and eating these foods, as some of her cooking skills were passed on by Arzen during their stay in the Stalwryn Kingdom.
 - Trendy fashion
   - She rarely gets extremely elegant outfits, but she will always keep up with fashion trends such as streetwear, casual wear, and techwear.
 - Exploring
-	- She loves to explore the obscure and the unknown, which is a trait shared with Ren Lynos.
+  - She loves to explore the obscure and the unknown, which is a trait shared with Arzen Lynos.
 Though, she enjoys the journey more than the destination.

 ### Dislikes